 14% alcohol by volume.

 On a fairly limited (No Old World selections) local restaurant wine menu, this is my go-to choice.
 Fruit-forward #merlot but not too jammy, decent acidity and namesake velvety tannins.
-Don’t expect many layers or complexity. — a month ago
+Don’t expect many layers or complexity. — 3 months ago